Visit the institution website for COVID‑19 updates

 Throughout the programme, basic principles will be taught and illustrated in the context of various brain diseases, including psychiatric and neurodegenerative disorders.
-A practical and a research project will give you valuable experience in experimental neuroscience.
-Importantly, tutorials and presentations will also help to develop your communication skills.
+A practical and a research project will give you valuable experience in experimental neuroscience, while tutorials and presentations will also help to develop your communication skills.

-The MSc will appeal to graduates looking to embark on subsequent PhD studies as well as to those with a medical training who want to diversify into research.
-With this master's, you could also develop a further career in industry, the health service, science communication and clinical trials coordination.
+The MSc will appeal to graduates looking to progress to PhD study as well as those with medical training who want to diversify into research.
+You could also move on to a career in industry, the health service, science communication or clinical trials coordination.

 Course contact details